Business Division For Illinois Professionals

 - Let your spouse buy you out of the business.

 - Continue to work together, each owning a share of the company.

 - Sell or dissolve the business, splitting up the proceeds.

 The option that is best for you will depend entirely on your future plans, your goals, the state of your business and the unique nature of your relationship.
 An experienced Chicago divorce lawyer can help you weigh your options and craft a plan of action to help you find the very best solution.
-Find more answers to asset division questions on the FAQ page.

 The Guidance Professionals Need In Divorce